 Thank you for your support!

-P.s.
-I gathered with other MALT staff and a graphic recording artist to depict the answers to these crucial questions in a captivating illustrated video.
+P.S.
+We gathered MALT staff and a graphic recording artist to depict the answers to these crucial questions in a captivating illustrated video.
 Check it out below!
 View the final visual here.